01

 Flower by flower.

-gave them a hug.
+After the priceless moment she stood up, touched her parents’ feet making them proud of her and gave them a hug.
 It was filled with love.
 With innocence.
-With something beautifully childish, the pride of a daughter who knows she got the best parents in the world.
+With something beautifully childish, the pride of a daughter who knew she had the best parents in the world.

 She picked her bag and ran down the corridor through the house, echoing the house with her anklets.